 The rest of that vacation was emotionally hard.
 I felt cheated and very, very stupid.
 Nearly 20 years of striving, risking, putting it all on the line, while other people have great lives?
 Throwing my best years away like logs on a fire, just to watch them burn.
 What have I done?

 At this point, I also discovered the early-retirement community, a collection of 30-to-40-somethings that had the means to pull the pin and live a life of relaxation.
 I won’t lie, reading their stories made me very angry.
 Angry at them, but even more angry at myself.

 I was working as hard as I could at both a demanding full-time job, grinding on investment projects and felt like I was still so many years away.
 What was I doing wrong?

 Disgust With Early Retirement

-For a long time, I couldn’t bear to read anything about ER and when I did, I just got really down.
+For a long time, I couldn’t bear to read anything about FIRE (Financial Independence Retire Early).
+When I did, I just got really down.
 I tried to analyze where I went wrong in my life, every decision, every move, and I always came up with nothing.